Loma Verde Novato Neighborhood Guide & Market Insights

 Do Loma Verde homes sell off-market?

-Yes — and last quarter, the off-market channel set the neighborhood's price ceiling.
-Per BAREIS MLS, 493 Via Del Plano closed off-market at $1,525,000 in 6 days in Q2 2026, above every MLS sale in the neighborhood.
-With roughly 1 in 7 sales trading off-portal, serious buyers and privacy-minded sellers should work agent networks like Top Agent Network and Marin Platinum Group.
+Yes — earlier this year the off-market channel set the neighborhood's price ceiling, when a home closed off-market at $1,525,000 above every MLS sale at the time, per BAREIS MLS.
+Every sale in the most recent window reached the MLS, but the channel operates here, so serious buyers and privacy-minded sellers should work agent networks like Top Agent Network and Marin Platinum Group.

 Is "Loma Verde" the same thing as Ignacio?